Smart Cities powered by AI

 1. Surveillance optimisation through AI

 In classic surveillance, the film is saved and all activity, regardless of whether it is illegal or not, is collected.
-This can be both a violation of privacy for those who are filmed and requires a heavy administrative job for those who are to monitor, both in terms of work with GDPR and camera surveillance laws.
+This can be both a violation of privacy for those who are filmed and requires a heavy administrative job for those who are to monitor.

 Instead, one should look at new AI technology where advanced algorithms perform the analysis of events on edge.
 No information that may not or should not be collected is saved, but only when predetermined events occur (such as crimes or accidents, etc.) will data be saved.
 Finally, we have taken the cliché "If you have nothing to hide, no need to worry" to reality.